Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

-Many lens systems have significant contributions from in their local environment, (e.g., HE0435$-$1223 has a neighbor, \citealt{Kochanek06}; while MG0414+0534 \citep{Tonry99}, RXJ1131$-$1231 \citep[hereafter RXJ1131][]{Sluse03}, and B2114+022 \citep{King99} all have satellites that are presumably close enough to matter), and while some models do treat nearby perturbers exactly \citep[e.g.,][]{Kochanek06, Fadely12}, typically the decision whether to include a neighbor galaxy in a model is \textit{ad hoc}.
-The flexion shift, $\Delta_3 x$, provides a quantitative criterion to compare the importance of LOS galaxies even if they are at different redshifts.
-Any given perturber can be treated with the tidal approximation if its $\Delta_3 x$ value is small, but it must be treated explicitly if its $\Delta_3 x$ value is large.
+Many lens systems have significant contributions from in their local environment; for example, HE0435$-$1223 has a neighbor \citep{Kochanek06} while MG0414+0534 \citep{Tonry99}, RXJ1131$-$1231 \citep[hereafter RXJ1131,][]{Sluse03}, and B2114+022 \citep{King99} all have satellites that are presumably close enough to matter.
+While some models do treat nearby perturbers exactly \citep[e.g.,][]{Kochanek06, Fadely12}, typically the decision about whether to include a neighbor galaxy in a model is \textit{ad hoc}.
+The flexion shift, $\Delta_3 x$, provides a quantitative criterion to rank order the importance of LOS galaxies even if they are at different redshifts.
+Any given perturber can be treated with the tidal approximation if its $\Delta_3 x$ value is small, but it must be treated explicitly if its $\Delta_3 x$ value is large (see \citealt{Sluse16} and \citealt{Rusu16} for applications of the flexion shift to observed LOS galaxy catalogs).